grantmagdanz/chert/README.md

 ## License

 This project is licensed under the 3-clause ("New") BSD license.
-Go Bears!